adam-bunce/CSCI2000U-final-project/README.md

 - You should conclude your report.
   - In the discussion, you are presenting the findings.
 In the conclusion you will summarize what was discussed.
 To help you structure your conclusion:
+  - You should have a “Reflection” (list things you learned as you worked on the project) and “Refinement” (if you were to improve the project, what would be the next steps) subsection in the conclusion.

+## Acknowledgements
+-  You should add an acknowledgements section
+   - “This project was submitted as the final course project for CSCI 2000U “Scientific Data Analysis” during Fall 2021.
+The authors certify that the work in this repository is original and that all appropriate resources are rightfully cited.”

+# readme
+At the end, you should have a “traditional” readme section
+- This will outline any instructions needed to run and reproduce your results. just run the notebook idk